NUKnightLab/TimelineJS-Wordpress-Plugin/readme.txt

 Checkout how to create your amazing Timeline at http://timeline.verite.co/

+To embed the Timeline on your post just use this shortcode:
+`[timeline width="800" height="600" src="Your source url here" maptype="toner"]`

 == Installation ==

 1. Install the plugin on your plugin directory.